laumonfort/RickandMortyApp/README.md

 - Create a Swift App via API
 - Show list of characters (show: image, name, status, species)
-- Show character detail (show: image, name, status, species, type, gender)
+- Show character detail (show: image, name, status, species)
 - Add a Launch Screen and app icon

 ###  Bonus features

 - Built in SwiftUI
 - Add a Splash Screen and app icon
+- Designed to improve the user experience

 ###  Extra features that I will add in the future 🚀

 - Add a tab bar
 - Support dark mode 🌙
-- Test entities, repositories and useCases
+- Test
 - Improve the arquitecture
 - Add favorites
 - Filters via the search bar